Tresol/SUT/README.md

 ## Notification

-The repository SUT of Tresol is licensed under theApache License 2.0.
+The repository SUT of Tresol is licensed under the GPL 3.0 License.
 Please follow the license and contribute to the Open-Source community together.

 ## Report

 If you find something incorrect or illegal in my repository, please report it to me.

+My email is <tresol@163.com>.